LPL Financial resolves U.S. states' probe for $26 million

 “Because of the states’ combined efforts, thousands of investors will benefit and be given the right to have their money returned plus interest,” Massachusetts Secretary of the Commonwealth William Galvin said in a statement.

-The settlement followed an investigation led by regulators in Massachusetts and Alabama and the North American Securities Administrators Association and covered conduct they said took place over the past 12 years.
+The settlement followed an investigation led by regulators in Massachusetts and Alabama that covered conduct they said took place over the past 12 years.

+The North American Securities Administrators Association (NASAA), which established a task force to probe LPL, said investigators found it failed to maintain adequate systems to supervise employees and prevent the sale of unregistered securities.

 LPL Financial, the largest U.S. independent broker-dealer by revenue, said it will pay a $499,000 fine to each of the 52 U.S. states and territories if they choose to participate in the deal.
 California has chosen not to participate, LPL said.